winny-/mcstat/README.md

 ### mcstat as a Program

-`mcstat.php` may be invoked as a program.
-Because it's also a php library, it doesn't come with a shebang line.
-Install like this:
+`mcstat_program.php` is a script for querying Minecraft servers.
+You can install a stand-alone version like so:

-    $ echo '#!/usr/bin/env php'|cat - mcstat.php > ~/bin/mcstat
+    $ make
-    $ chmod 755 ~/bin/mcstat
+    $ cp mcstat ~/bin/mcstat

 It's very simple and gets the job done: